ghinda/acornmediaplayer/README.md

 Acorn Media Player is a HTML5 media player with a focus on accessibility and customization.

-Articles describing it's development on [Dev.Opera](http://dev.opera.com/):
+Articles describing its development on [Dev.Opera](http://dev.opera.com/):

 + [Building a custom HTML5 video player with CSS3 and jQuery](http://dev.opera.com/articles/view/custom-html5-video-player-with-css3-and-jquery/)
 + [A more accessible HTML5 <video> player](http://dev.opera.com/articles/view/more-accessible-html5-video-player/)